 Gunmen in Afghanistan kill 25 at Sikh complex, Islamic State claims responsibility

+"The attackers arrived on the stairs and started killing the women.
+My nephew shouted and said to me 'Uncle, please go downstairs', and when I tried to go downstairs, they shot my nephew in the head," he said.
+His wife, father and young daughter were also killed.

-Outside, families gathered and women cried as they waited to find out the fate of their relatives.
-In the late 1980s, there were about 500,000 Sikhs scattered across Afghanistan, many from families that had been there for generations, but most fled after years of civil war and the rise of the Taliban.
+"My dearest daughter was wounded, and she was repeatedly calling me 'Dad' before she died," he said, through tears.
+In the late 1980s, there were about 500,000 Sikhs scattered across Afghanistan, but most fled after years of civil war and the rise of the Taliban.

 A Taliban spokesman, in a message on Twitter, denied responsibility for the attack.
-Human rights activists and countries including the United States, India and Pakistan condemned the attack.
+Human rights activists, Afghan government officials and countries including the United States, India and Pakistan condemned the attack.

-"We are shocked and disheartened ... the authorities have a responsibility to protect minorities and their places of worship in Afghanistan," Amnesty International South Asia said on Twitter.
-In 2018, a suicide bombing targeting the Sikh community and claimed by Islamic State killed more than a dozen people in the eastern Afghan city of Jalalabad.

-An official with Afghanistan's NATO mission said the response to the attack had been led and executed by Afghan forces but they had received some advice and assistance from NATO.
+President Ashraf Ghani said he had directed deputy ministers to save $1 billion in security and defence spending, while maintaining the quality of security forces.
+An official with Afghanistan's NATO mission said the response to the attack had been led and executed by Afghan forces, with some advice and assistance from NATO.

+Wednesday's violence was the second big attack against a minority group claimed by the Islamic State this month.
+More than 30 people were shot dead in a gathering attended by many members of the ethnic Hazara community marking the anniversary of the death of a Hazara leader.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)